Isaac-Tait/Fallfish-Tenkara/content/blog/ogawayama-spring/index.md

 <p class="mt-2 mb-2 font-semibold">Day 2 - South Ridge Kanagawa of Roof Rock Peak #3.</p>

 <p class="mt-2 mb-2">In the morning of the second day a group of fly fisherman came through.
-I watched them for awhile but they didn't catch anything...</p>
+I watched them for awhile but they did not catch anything...</p>